 The Company uses the market approach to measure fair value for its financial assets and liabilities.
 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities.
 The fair value of the Company's convertible notes is influenced by interest rates, the Company's stock price and stock market volatility.
-The fair value of the Company's convertible notes was approximately \$147.8 million and \$136.5 million as of March 29, 2019 and December 31, 2018, respectively, and represents a Level 2 valuation.
+The fair value of the Company's 4.00% Senior Convertible Notes due 2020 (the "2020 Notes") was approximately \$60.3 million and \$136.5 million as of September 27, 2019 and December 31, 2018, respectively.
+The fair value of Company's 2.00% Convertible Senior Notes due 2024 (the "2024 Notes") was approximately \$120.0 million as of September 27, 2019.
+The 2020 Notes and 2024 Notes are classified as Level 2 valuations.
 The Company's other debts assumed from the Thomson Video Networks ("TVN") acquisition are classified within Level 2 because these borrowings are not actively traded and the majority of them have a variable interest rate structure based upon market rates currently available to the Company for debt with similar terms and maturities, therefore, the carrying value of these debts approximate its fair value.
-The other debts, excluding finance leases, outstanding as of March 29, 2019 and December 31, 2018 were in the aggregate of \$19.4 million and \$19.7 million, respectively.
+The other debts, excluding finance leases, outstanding as of September 27, 2019 and December 31, 2018 were in the aggregate of \$17.3 million and \$19.7 million, respectively.
 (See Note 11, "Convertible Notes, Other debts and Finance Leases" for additional information).

-During the three months ended March 29, 2019, there were no nonrecurring fair value measurements of assets and liabilities subsequent to initial recognition.
+During the nine months ended September 27, 2019, there were no nonrecurring fair value measurements of assets and liabilities subsequent to initial recognition.